 - 4.2 September

 - 4.7 Unknown date, 1997

 Development of the game took significantly longer than Game Freak originally prepared for, due to several reasons: Much of the staff was allocated to working on localizing the first two games.
 Gold and Silver only had about four programmers, which was similar in size to the development team for Red and Green, but with the added challenge of creating several new features for the games.

 - February - Development of the games begins almost immediately after the release of Red and Green.

-- March-April - Most likely time period for when Pokémon 2 was first publicly announced.
+- Late 1996 - Most likely time period for when Pokémon 2 was first publicly announced.

 - April - Ho-Oh appears in the first episode of the Pokémon anime.

 - June - Nintendo's official Pokémon 2 page, archived in June 1997, advertises an initial release date of the end of 1997.

 - September - The Sept 05 1997 issue of Famitsu reports that Pokémon 2 will be released in fall 1997.